JoeyStanley/jekyll-for-designers/cv.md

 ### Oral Presentations

+**Joseph A. Stanley** & Lisa Morgan Johnson.
+"Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
+The 96th Annual Meeting of the Linguistic Society of America.
+Washington, D.C.
+January 6--9.

 **Joseph A. Stanley**.
 "Order of Operations in Sociophonetic Data Analysis."
 New Ways of Analyzing Variation.
 Online.
 October 19--24, 2021

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "100 Years of Georgia English."
 New Ways of Analyzing Variation.
 Online.
 October 19--24.